Summer Palace

 Security guard service is supported by many current listings: several explicitly say "security guard," "on-site manager and security guard," or list "security" among building amenities.
 This appears consistent across multiple remarks rather than a one-off copy-paste, and the current MLS data also shows SECGUA in 14/20 listings.

-I searched for any public mention of patrol-based security service.
-The listings mention a security guard, resident manager, and secured entrance, but nothing about a patrol or roving security service.
+I searched for patrol-based security language such as 'security patrol' or 'roving security.'
+The listings mention a security guard and onsite manager, but nothing about a patrol service.

 No analysis available